A4-Tacks/mindustry-logic-sugar/README.md

 ```

 # How To Use
-Download from Github Actions,
+Download from Github Actions

-Go to the Actions page and find the latest successful Action
+1. Go to the Actions page and find the latest successful Action
+2. Output zip files in **Artifacts**